oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 - Adopt cloud native technologies and containers
 - Compare prices and total cost of ownership

-You find more details to do this in [10 effective ways to save cost in the cloud][cost_optimization2].
+**Reference:** You can find more details in [10 effective ways to save cost in the cloud][cost_optimization2].

 ### Extensibility

 {% imgx assets/extensibility.jpg 45% "Extensibility" %}

-[Oracle Cloud Infrastructure Usage and Cost Reports to Autonomous Database Tool usage2adw][cost_usage2adw]
+**Reference:** [Oracle Cloud Infrastructure Usage and Cost Reports to Autonomous Database Tool usage2adw][cost_usage2adw]

+#### usage2adw
-usage2adw is a tool which uses the Python SDK to extract the usage and cost reports from your tenant and load it to Oracle Autonomous Database.
-(DbaaS can be used as well) Authentication to OCI by User or instance principals.

-It uses APEX for Visualization and generates Daily e-mail report.
+*usage2adw* is a tool which uses the Python SDK to extract the usage and cost reports from your tenant and load it to Oracle Autonomous Database  (DbaaS can be used as well). usage2adw allows authentication to OCI by either User or instance principals.
+It also uses APEX for Visualization and generates daily email reports.

-Main Features
+**Main Features:**

 - Usage Current State
 - Usage Over Time
 - Cost Analysis
 - Cost Over Time
 - Rate Card for Used Products

 {% imgx assets/ociapex_screen_4.png 80% "Cost Report" "Example of a Cost Report" %}

-[from GitHub][cost_report]
+**Reference:** [from GitHub][cost_report]

 ### Modern Cloud Economics

-[Unlocking business value of cloud for enterprise workloads][cost_economics].
+**Reference:** [Unlocking business value of cloud for enterprise workloads][cost_economics].
 A C-Suite’s guide to build and execute the Enterprise Cloud Strategy that delivers cloud’s full business value potential.

-Commercial principles enable enterprises to continuously leverage the optimal commercial frameworks of cloud service  provider, based on the changing usage profiles and deployment requirements, thereby de-risking unexpected cost overruns as well as maximizing the combined financial productivity of on-premise licenses, annual license support, and cloud subscription.
-The principles are the following:
+Commercial principles enable enterprises to employ the optimal commercial frameworks of a cloud service provider based on changing usage profiles and deployment requirements.
+With them, you can avoid unexpected cost overruns as well as maximize the combined financial productivity of an on-premise license, annual license support, and cloud subscriptions.
+These principles are:

 - Delink  data  and  network  linear  usage  from  cost
 - Avoid service deployment lock-in